 Newcastle has churned out its fair share of talented bands and musicians over the years including Silverchair, the Screaming Jets, alt-country artist Ben Leece, Ceilings, Fritz, Arcades and Lions and three-piece dave.

-Live music lovers should head for the Cambridge Hotel, winner of the AHA’s Best Live Music Venue in NSW.
-Other venues include Quill and Compass, the Lass O’Gowrie, The Ori, The Star Hotel, 5 Sawyers and Bar Petite.
+Live music lovers should head for the Lass O’Gowrie, The Ori, 5 Sawyers, Son of a Gun and The Rogue Scholar.
 The Wicko at Islington meanwhile has long been a supporter of homegrown blues and roots music.